joshtynjala/actionscript-3.0-developers-guide/text/using-the-flash-text-engine/controlling-text.md

 <div>

 Kerning and tracking affect the distance between adjacent pairs of characters in a text block.
-Kerning controls how character pairs “fit” together, such as the pairs “WA” or “Va”.
+Kerning controls how character pairs "fit" together, such as the pairs "WA" or "Va".
 Kerning is set in the `ElementFormat` object.
 It is enabled by default ( `Kerning.ON`), and can be set to OFF or AUTO, in which case kerning is only applied between characters if neither is Kanji, Hiragana, or Katakana.